jdillard/personal-site/source/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 We headed off again towards our destination, but shortly after a member of our party started experiencing vertigo, so we pulled back over on land to take a longer rest and discuss our options.
-We decided on heading back, but to look for camping opporunities along the way just in case.
+We decided on heading back, but to look for camping opportunities along the way just in case.

 Luckily for us, we came across a mostly empty Turn Island Marine State Park and were able to pick a prime camping spot right on the bay.
 We made sure to hang up